m1ndflay3r/termux-utils/README.md

 Wrapper for ssh to add simple hosts file support.

-Can be symlinked to scp as well as ping.
+Can be symlinked to scp as well as ping (symlinked as "zing" by default).
 Wrapper selects function based on arg0.

 Checks for hosts file at location "/data/data/com.termux/files/home/.ssh/ssh_hosts".